Not Just Cheese homeNot Just Cheese

 Leiden Through a Photographer’s Eye

 These are not web tutorials or camera recipes.
-They are the visual problems we explore together—in the right location, at the right time, with expert feedback while the picture is still in front of you.
+They are field problems explored in real light, with feedback while the picture is still in front of you.

 1